-I. INTRODUCTION
+1. INTRODUCTION

 Network simulation is an important tool in mobile ad-hoc network (MANET) research.
-Usually network simulators create huge sets of 'trace files', i.e., protocols of the discrete events that were processed by the simulator.
+Usually network simulators create huge sets of 'trace files', i. e., protocols of the discrete events that were processed by the simulator.
 These files are used for both statistical evaluation of the protocol performance and debugging.
-The former procedure, also call it 'macroscopic evaluation', examines the whole (set of) trace(s) and computes statistical estimators for system properties like, e.g., the 'average ratio of packet delivery'.
+The former procedure, also called 'macroscopic evaluation', examines the whole (set of) trace(s) and computes statistical estimators for system properties like, e. g., the 'average ratio of packet delivery'.
 The latter activity means to look at single events inside a trace file to understand the protocol's (mis-)behavior.

 Consequently, we call the second process 'microscopic evaluation'.
 Micro-analyzing a trace file usually challenges a protocol developer with (a) reading a cryptic trace file and understanding the semantics of a single event, (b) mapping this event to a network node at a certain geographic position, time, and an inner state often not included in the particular event, and (c) including the context defined by other network nodes being close by, also with their respective states.

-In the past, the complexity of this task sometimes lead to minor and major mistakes that might have been identified and avoided by means of a proper visualization increasing the general credibility of simulation studies [10].
+In the past, the complexity of this task sometimes led to minor and major mistakes that might have been identified and avoided by means of a proper visualization increasing the general credibility of simulation studies [10].
 For example, [8] describes a performance optimization of the ns-2 channel.
 However, this can create situations where nodes (don't) receive transmissions they should (not) receive [5].
-This is incredibly hard to find without visualization.
+Problems like this are incredibly hard to find without visualization.

-Since finding and interpreting all the relevant information and context within the purely textual data of a trace file is obviously very hard, we have created Huginn1, a visualization tool [14] for packet-level simulation traces.
-One of the most appealing features of Huginn is its ability to snapshot a two-dimensional MANET scenario using the third dimension to display additional information about both packet transmission processes currently being executed and inner state of the network nodes.
-This is similar to [11] stating that 3D maximizes the use of the screen and helps to shift the user's cognitive load to the human perceptual system.
+Since finding and interpreting all the relevant information and context within the purely textual data of a trace file is obviously very hard, we have created Huginn1, a visualization tool for packet-level simulation traces.
+One of the most appealing features of Huginn is its ability to show a two-dimensional MANET scenario using the third dimension to display additional information about both packet transmission processes currently being executed and inner state of the network nodes.
+This is similar to [11] stating that 3D maximizes the use of the screen and helps to shift the user's cognitive load to the human perceptual system, i. e., it allows the user to 'see' interrelationships rather than to infer them by thinking.

 The main design constraints were ease-of-use and flexibility to changing user requirements.
-In its current state of development, Huginn is able to handle both the old and the new wireless trace formats of ns-2 [9], one of the most popular simulation frameworks for network simulation, but could be extended to other formats with justifiable effort.
-The focus on ns-2, however, creates some problems we will address and we will provide hints on how they could be avoided.
+In its current state of development, Huginn is able to handle both the old and the new wireless trace formats of ns-2 [9], one of the most popular network simulation frameworks, but could be extended to other formats with justifiable effort.
+The focus on ns-2, however, creates some problems we will address.
+We also provide hints on how they could be avoided.